 Don't have walls of customised bookshelves?
 Store your books under your seat like this one:

-Designers integrated a daily dining room in this kitchen’s awkward small space.
+Here we see building designers have integrated a daily dining room in this kitchen's awkward small space.
 They took down a part of the wall and ceiling and replaced it with framed glazed windows.
-The trees outside provided shade so the area won’t feel hot during the summer.
+The trees outside provided shade so the area won't feel hot during the summer.

-Some window seats don’t require built-in seating.
-You can make a seating area out of a low, sturdy furniture which can support the weight of several people.
+Some window seats don't require built-in seating.
+You can make a seating area out of low, sturdy furniture which can support the weight of several people.
 Place it under a huge window and decorate it with comfy pillows and fabrics.